Nanalan': Production

 The show was filmed in a building "reputed to be an old munitions factory" in the television production district of Liberty Village in Toronto, Ontario.
-The shorts were produced in 1999.
+The shorts were produced in 1998 & 1999.

-Jason Hopley and Jamie Shannon continued to build a relationship with Nickelodeon during and after Nanalan, appearing on the fellow Nick Jr. series Whoopi's Littleburg (with Goldberg) in 2004 and creating a teen-oriented sitcom for the network titled Mr. Meaty in 2005.
+Broadcast and home media

-Telecast and media releasesNanalan' was first aired on Nickelodeon's sister channel Noggin.
-They later appeared on Nickelodeon as part of the Nick Jr. block and on the Canadian CBC Television, which eventually became a broadcaster of the full-length episodes.
-Repeats of the shorts continued to air until late 2003, when the first full-length season was produced.
-CBC premiered the full-length episodes in January 2004, followed by their U.S. debut on Nickelodeon in summer of the same year.
+Nanalan' first aired as one of the short series broadcast during program breaks on YTV's YTV Jr. block.
+In the United States, Nickelodeon's Nick Jr. block and its sister channel Noggin ran 21 of the 72 Nanalan' shorts beginning in 1999.
+Repeats of the shorts continued to air on Nick Jr. until late 2003, when the first full-length season began airing.
+International distribution for the shorts was handled by Sunbow Entertainment.

-The show also aired on PBS Kids.
+CBC premiered the full-length episodes beginning September 1, 2003 and aired the series until 2007.
+The show also aired in the U.S. on select PBS Kids stations from July 8, 2006 through 2013.

-In 2004, Nickelodeon released a set of six DVDs and VHSes including selections of the three-minute shorts.
+In 2004, Quality Special Products released a set of six DVDs and VHSes including selections of the three-minute shorts.
 The discs and were mainly sold in the U.S. Rather than simply Nanalan', the home media billed the show as Welcome to Nanalan': As Seen on Nickelodeon.
 The full-length seasons were neither released to DVD nor VHS.

-The episodes were uploaded to YouTube in 2007 and are still available.
+The episodes were uploaded to YouTube in 2007 (but have since been deleted).
+In 2023, an official YouTube channel for the show was created.
+Shorts and full-length episodes are uploaded weekly.

 Reception

 During its short run, the series received mostly positive attention from media critics, some of which felt that the show's bizarre and unconventional nature made it more appealing and watchable by viewers of all ages.
-Toronto Star said that "the series' surprising sweetness, simplicity and humour strike a universal chord with both adults and kids."
+Although, the demographic for the show is geared toward children ages 3 to 11 years old.
+The Toronto Star said that "the series' surprising sweetness, simplicity and humour strike a universal chord with both young adults and kids."
 Writers for the Windsor Star enjoyed its surreal approach to depicting early childhood, saying that "the creators have captured the essence of what it is to be three."
 A review from the Canadian newspaper Broadcast Week said that "it made me laugh out loud, even though I'm out of the target audience by more than a couple of decades."